centic9/poi-fuzz/README.md

 If you want to test with a more recent version of Apache POI, you can add locally compiled jars of Apache POI to the front `--cp` commandline argument (delimited with colon ':')

+Another possibility is to switch to the local files in `build.gradle`

 When using IntelliJ IDEA there is a ready made run-configuration, just adjust the path to the jar-files accordingly.